bambinos/kulprit/docs/index.rst

 .. |Black| image:: https://img.shields.io/badge/code%20style-black-000000.svg
     :target: https://github.com/ambv/black

 Kulprit is under active development so use it with care.
-If you find any bugs or have any feature requests, please open an issue on GitHub.
+If you find any bugs or have any feature requests, please open an `issue <https://github.com/bambinos/kulprit/issues>`_ on GitHub.

-Besides this documentation, we also recommend you to read `Robust and efficient projection predictive inference <https://arxiv.org/abs/2306.15581>`_.
+Besides this documentation, we also recommend you to read `Advances in projection predictive inference <https://arxiv.org/abs/2306.15581>`_.
 The paper is not about Kulprit, but introduces the theory behind Kulprit and also provides some practical advice.
 You may also find this `guide <https://avehtari.github.io/modelselection/CV-FAQ.html>`_ on Cross-Validation and model selection is useful.

 Installation
 ============

-Kulprit requires a working Python interpreter (3.9+).
+Kulprit requires a working Python interpreter (3.10+).
 We recommend installing Python and key numerical libraries using the `Anaconda Distribution <https://www.anaconda.com/products/individual#Downloads>`_, which has one-click installers available on all major platforms.

 Assuming a standard Python environment is installed on your machine (including pip), Kulprit itself can be installed in one line using pip: